vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### BrowserOpenerRenderer
+A button which opens a new browser window with URL in the Grid's cell or alternatively UI with URI fragment in Grid's cell.

 ### HtmlButtonRenderer
 Alternative to the ButtonRenderer included to Vaadin framework.
 This one supports also HTML content and does not propagate click event when used.